-Obtained favorable ruling on class certification in purported class action for financial institution*
+Obtained favorable ruling on class certification in purported class action against financial institution alleging antitrust violations*

 Obtained affirmance of dismissal of securities fraud claims brought by a purported class of shareholders regarding the effectiveness of financial institutions’ internal controls*